 Efficient communication tools are the foundation of collaborative work, especially across geographies.
 A strong culture of documentation and explication helps remote teams work together effectively, while communication strategies such as video meetings and regular voice communication can help teams connect on a human level.

 Social information from verbal and non-verbal cues can’t be communicated across computer-mediated interfaces such as messaging platforms, and yet this information has been found to be vital to the success of virtual teams.
+Just talking to people is the ultimate collaboration platform, allowing a great deal of social information and intelligence to easily flow.

 The Flat World